Clockwise from top left: Uphill Ambassadors Di Hartrup – Mags Black – Debbie Herbert – Joely & Bethan

 As well as the generous funding that she and her family provide to keep a fully qualified teacher at the school, Debbie has ‘sold’ Christmas puddings for her workmates in exchange for donations to the trust.
 She also enthusiastically raids the Uphill Trust paper-bead jewellery box when it appears in her kitchen.

-Joely (17) and Bethan (19) are two of our young Uphill Ambassadors.
+Joely and Bethan are two of our young Uphill Ambassadors.
 They moved to Somerset from Birmingham in 2016 and threw themselves into the life of their new rural community by joining the volunteer squad for their local Community Coffee Shop.
 The volunteers work shifts in the coffee shop and their ‘wages’ are logged and donated to the charity of their choice.
-These two youngsters have already raised £675 for The Uphill Trust – a fanastic achievement.
-Their little sister, Hannah, is now joining in with Uphill fundraising and is petitioning her school to support our work in Uganda.
+These two youngsters have already raised £675 for The Uphill Trust – a fantastic achievement.
+Their sister, Hannah, is now joining in with Uphill fundraising and is petitioning her school to support our work in Uganda.
 Go Hannah!

 Clockwise from top left: Kirsteen – Jenny Harper – Danny & Liz Furey